Celtic Cross: Meaning, History, and Modern Interpretations

 The Circle in the Celtic Cross

 The circle surrounding the arms of the cross has various interpretations.
-For some, it represents the sun, honoring ancient pagan traditions.
-In Christian contexts, it signifies eternity, unity, and the endless nature of God’s love, joining heaven and earth.
+For some, it represents the sun, honouring ancient pagan traditions.
+In Christian contexts, it signifies eternity, unity, and the endless nature of God's love, joining heaven and earth.

 The Celtic Knotwork within the Cross